Covenanter tank

 The tank equipped various British armoured divisions for home defence and training.
-It never left the UK as poor engine cooling caused the Mk I to Mk III to be declared unfit for overseas service especially in hot climates.
+It never left the UK as poor engine cooling caused the Mk I to Mk III to be declared unfit for overseas service, especially in hot climates.
 This was rectified in the Mk IV after many corrective actions were undertaken but, by February 1944, it was declared obsolete.
 More than 1,700 of the type were built.
-It was named after the Covenanters, a Scottish religious faction at the time of the Wars of the Three Kingdoms.

 Development

 In 1938, the War Office had issued a requirement for a new, better armoured "heavy" cruiser tank to replace the Cruiser IV.
 Nuffield's A16 (and the A14) design was found to be too expensive and, in 1939, a cheaper and lighter cruiser tank – under General Staff specification A13 Mk III Cruiser Mark V – was chosen to be developed.
 It had nothing apart from Christie suspension and armament in common with the other A13 specifications.